naturalsolutions/ecoReleve-Data/README.md

  >[Pyramid](http://docs.pylonsproject.org/projects/pyramid/en/latest/)
  >[SQLAlchemy](http://www.sqlalchemy.org/)

 You have to configure the [development.ini](https://github.com/NaturalSolutions/ecoReleve-Data-refact/tree/master/Back/development.ini.default) which can be found in the [Back folder](https://github.com/NaturalSolutions/ecoReleve-Data-refact/tree/master/Back/)
-And run `pserve development.ini` command in order to launch Pyramid server.
+Run `pserve development.ini` command in order to launch a Pyramid server.

+#### Database configuaration

-## Test && Quality
+## Quality && Test

+### Style Guide

+### Test

 ## Workflow && Contribution

-For this project, Natural Solutions (NS) is based upon the collaborative development process of Git.
-That means we use the process of creation of new branches for new functionalities or issues and we use the merge process from Github with his “pull request” system.
+Natural Solutions (NS) is based upon the collaborative development process of Git/GitHub.

-To contributing at this project you have to fork it into your own Git repository.
-If you want to fix an issue or develop/improve a new functionality, you have to create a new branch on you Git repo.
-When the task is done you can send a “pull request” to the NS repo and your request will be reviewed and commented by other contributors.
-Finally, if it’s all good your pull request is accepted and merged.

 ![gitWorkflow](http://img11.hostingpics.net/pics/424731gitflow.png)

+If you want to contribute on this project, please create a new pull request :
+1. Fork the repository into your own GitHub repository in order to work on this one,
+2. Then create a new branch first,
+3. Finally, send a pull request to the [main repository](https://github.com/NaturalSolutions/ecoReleve-Data-refact/) when the task is ready for review.
+4. When the pull request received at least one validation comment from an owner member of the repository, it will be merge to this one.

+Thank you!

 ## Demo

 ## Commercial Support